stackunderflow111/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 ## What are separated by network namespaces?

-From the output of `ip link` from both the host and the `red` namespace (`ip -n red link`) we see that network interfaces are separated.
+Run `ip link` and then `ip -n red link`, we see that network interfaces are separated.
 Moreover, other networking configurations, like route table (shown by `ip route`) and iptables are also separated.
-Therefore, network namespaces are like separate machines to the host.
+In other words, network namespaces are like separate machines to the host.

 Notice that Docker (and other container tools) use several namespaces in combination.
 In addition to network namespaces, they use PID namespaces, mount namespaces, UTS namespaces, etc. However, for this article, we only care about network namespaces.
-To learn about other namespaces, you can find resources in [Containers Deep Dive](/p/containers-deep-dive/).
+To learn about other namespaces, you can find resources in [Containers Deep Dive](/p/containers-deep-dive/#linux-namespaces).

 ## What is a virtual bridge?